dan-r/HomeAssistant-NissanConnect/README.md

 ### HACS
 This is the recommended installation method.
-1. Add this repository to HACS as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories)
-2. Search for and install the NissanConnect addon from HACS
+1. Search for and install the **NissanConnect [EU]** integration from HACS
-3. Restart Home Assistant
+2. Restart Home Assistant

 ### Manual
 1. Download the [latest release](https://github.com/dan-r/HomeAssistant-NissanConnect/releases)